Save details for future payments with ACH Direct Debit

 to ensure that you also install the required native dependencies. - For Android, there are no more dependencies to install.

-Stripe initialization
+Stripe initialisation

-To initialize Stripe in your React Native app, either wrap your payment screen with the StripeProvider
+To initialise Stripe in your React Native app, either wrap your payment screen with the StripeProvider

 component, or use the initStripe

-initialization method.
+initialisation method.
 Only the API publishable key in publishableKey

 is required.
-The following example shows how to initialize Stripe using the StripeProvider
+The following example shows how to initialise Stripe using the StripeProvider

 component.

 Create a Customer object when your user creates an account with your business, or retrieve an existing Customer associated with this user.
 Associating the ID of the Customer object with your own internal representation of a customer enables you to retrieve and use the stored payment method details later.
-Include an email address on the Customer to enable Financial Connections’ return user optimization.
+Include an email address on the Customer to enable Financial Connections’ return user optimisation.

 A SetupIntent is an object that represents your intent to set up a customer’s payment method for future payments.
 The SetupIntent